-As at 31.12.2014, tangible fixed assets were tested for impairment and the arising loss of € 4,148 k (€ 2,575 BMP and €1,573 k Excelsior) has burdened the Statement of Comprehensive Income, being recorded in the account "Earnings (losses) from impairment of assets".
-The Group's management believes that these impairments do not reflect the market value of real estate and arise from temporarily adjustments imposed by the IFRS.
-The lack of comparables in Serbia did not allow to form commercial values, while opening of new international hotel units in Belgrade reflects growth expectations that are not consistent with these impairments.
-The Management estimates that identifying of such comparables in view of Serbia's joining the European Union will allow to reverse the performed impairments.
+As at 31.12.2015, tangible fixed assets were tested for impairment and the arising loss of \in 2.035 k that come from the subsidiary company BMP and has burdened the Statement of Comprehensive Income, being recorded in the account "Earnings (losses) from impairment of assets".
+At the respective check that was conducted at 31.12.2014 there was an arising loss of \in 4.148 k (\in 2.575 k BMP and \in 1.573 Excelsior k).
+The Group's management believes that these impairments do not reflect the market value of real estate estate and arise from temporarily adjustments imposed by the IFRS.
+The lack of comparables in Serbia did not allow to form commercial values, while opening of new international hotel units in Belgrade reflects growth expectations that are not consistent with these impairments The Management estimates that identifying of such comparables in view of Serbia's joining the European Union will allow to reverse the performed impairments.
+Already, the rate of return of B.M.P company, after the stabilization of 2014, increases in 2015 and keeps rising in 2016.